akshaykumart/ansible/README.md

-# ansible
+# Ansible

-configuration management using ansible
+Configuration management using ansible.

 This page will include the steps to automate the installations of required packages and deploying django application into a remote machine

+Refer https://github.com/akshaykumart/Django.git for souce code for django application Refer https://github.com/akshaykumart/gunicorn.git for configuration files for deploying django on to production server

+Steps to automate configuration management using Ansible:

 step01: Create a virtual machine (remote/guest) of your choice and install ansible into it: